marcanuy/simpleit.rocks/docs/python/django/_posts/2016-06-10-custom-django-configurations-for-different-servers.md

 ---
 title: Django Configuration and environment isolation
 subtitle: Having a different configuration for development, staging and production servers
+description: Configure a Django project to handle multiple environments, creating different settings and handling packages for each one.
 weight: 2
+layout: tutorial
+current: > # Current status
+  graph TB
+      subgraph Django Project
+          conf["settings.py"]
+          pack[packages]
+      end
+      conf==>dev[Development Environment]
+      pack==>dev
+      conf==>prod[Production Server]
+      pack==>prod
+goal: > # Goal graph
+  graph LR
+      subgraph Production Server
+          prod_conf["production_settings.py"]
+          prod_pack["Production Server Packages"]
+      end
+      subgraph Development Environment
+          dev_conf["development_settings.py"]
+          dev_pack["Developer Environment Packages"]
+      end
+flow: > # Process flow graph
+  graph TB
+      env["Set environment variables"]
+      env==>split["Split settings.py into separated files <br> with custom settings for each environment"] split==>pack["Configure different Packages for each environment"]
 ---

+## Overview

+The development process of Django projects can have several environments, a common _deployment architecture_ consists of a [4-tier architecture], consisting of software being deployed to each _tier_ in the following order:

+1. development (__DEV__)
+2. testing (__TEST__)
+3. staging (__STAGE__)
+4. production (__PROD__)

+A default _Django app_ just starts with a single _config file_ located in `DJANGO_PROJECT/settings.py`.
+This approach is fine for small projects but to fit in the above 4-tier architecture, the project needs to be changed to address two main problems:

+- each environment should have a __specific settings file__
+- each environment should have __its own packages__

-Every config file should be version controlled, even the developers local configuration, all the developers of a project should use the same development configuration.
+The configuration file should be version controlled, even the developers local configuration file, all the developers of a project should use the same development configuration.

 However there are special config keys that should be left out of versioning, like the [SECRET_KEY](https://docs.djangoproject.com/en/1.9/ref/settings/#std:setting-SECRET_KEY) setting (used for [cryptographic signing functionalities](https://docs.djangoproject.com/en/1.9/topics/signing/))

 The default _Config file_ that comes shipped with Django should be pulled apart into several settings for each environment: _local_, _staging_, _test_, _production_.
 This can be done easily inheriting from a _base config file_, changing what the specific environment needs and __[leaving secret keys outside config files versioning using environment variables](http://12factor.net/config)__.

 If _virtualenvwrapper_ is being used, the default development settings parameter to work with _manage.py_ can be specified in the _postactivate_ hook: `echo "export DJANGO_SETTINGS_MODULE=settings.local" >> $VIRTUAL_ENV/bin/postactivate`
+{: class="alert alert-warning"}

 When using _manage.py_ many commands accepts the parameter to specify a specific settings file: `python manage.py runserver --settings=myproject.settings.local`

-+ To compare the current settings file with the one that installs Django by default: `$ manage.py diffsettings`
+To compare the current settings file with the one that installs Django by default: `$ manage.py diffsettings` {: class="alert alert-info"}

 ## Setting environment variables